Nuneaton

-Nuneaton (/nəˈniːtən/ nə-NEE-tən) is a market town in Warwickshire, England, close to the county border with Leicestershire to the north-east.
+Nuneaton (/nəˈniːtən/ nə-NEE-tən) is a market town in the Nuneaton and Bedworth district, in northern Warwickshire, England, close to the county border with Leicestershire to the north-east.
 Nuneaton's population at the 2021 census was 88,813, making it the largest town in Warwickshire.
 Nuneaton's urban area, which also includes the large villages of Bulkington and Hartshill, had a population of 99,372 at the 2021 census.

 Nuneaton gained its name from a medieval nunnery which was established in the 12th century, when it became a small market town.
 It later developed into an important industrial town due to ribbon weaving and coal mining.

 The author George Eliot was born on a farm on the Arbury Estate just outside Nuneaton in 1819 and lived in the town for much of her early life.
 Her novel Scenes of Clerical Life (1858) depicts Nuneaton.
 The George Eliot Hospital is named after her, and there is also a statue of her in the town centre.